Parks and public playing fields

 Country parks promote access to the countryside, encouraging a greater understanding and knowledge of the environment.

 Green Flag Award

-There are over one hundred public forests in Northern Ireland.
-For information about public forests and any recreational activities, go to:
+There are over 100 public forests in Northern Ireland.
+For information about public forests and recreational activities, go to:

 Areas of Outstanding Natural Beauty

 There are several Areas of Outstanding Natural Beauty (AONB) in Northern Ireland.
 Each AONB is a distinct and spectacular landscape, such as the Lecale Coast, the Mournes or the Ring of Gullion.

 Nature and wildlife